MaksimDzhangirov/backendBankExample/docs/part53-eng.md

 }
 ```

-OK, now we should use this new recorder when serving the request.
+OK, now we should use this new `ResponseRecorder` when serving the request.

 Here, I'm gonna create a new `ResponseRecorder` object, with the
 original `ResponseWriter` set to the input `res` parameter.
 And we can